fomalstar/effective-marketer/docs/NEXTJS_PHASE0_BASELINE.md

 - Current pipeline depends on Vite specific tooling and manual extractor scripts; these must be replaced with native Next.js rendering.
 - Metadata is applied twice: React Helmet during runtime and Express middleware during SSR.
 Next.js implementation must consolidate metadata generation.
 - Breadcrumb and structured data are embedded in page components today and need one to one equivalents in Next.js server components.
 - Hosting model relies on Render: static hosting plus Express worker.
-Next.js will deploy as a dynamic Render web app using the standalone output.
+Next.js deploys as a dynamic Render web app using the standalone output, requiring Node 20.11.1 at build/run time.

 ## Pending Decisions and Follow Up
 - Create dedicated migration branch before implementation work begins.